call us630-584-4800

 Negotiating and Litigating Parental Responsibilities and Custody Disputes

 Ideally, parents should work together with their attorneys to negotiate an amicable child custody agreement.
 Our attorneys strive to resolve parenting matters as painlessly as possible with an emphasis on preserving familial harmony in the future.
 Unfortunately, that is not always possible.
 Child-related cases often become contentious and require litigation.
-We understand how important child custody issues are to our clients and we will aggressively represent your interests before a judge.
+We understand how important child custody issues are to our clients, and we will aggressively represent your interests before a judge in a high-conflict divorce or child custody case.

 Back to Top